What is the Siegessäule and Why is it a Must-Visit in Berlin?

 Getting to the Siegessäule

-- Public Transportation: The closest subway station to the Siegessäule is Bundestag, which is on line U55.
-From there, it’s a short walk through the beautiful park to the monument.
+- The nearest subway station to visit the Siegessäule is Bundestag which can be reached by line U55.
+Take a quick path from the bundled path through the scenic park to reach the monument.

 In Conclusion